-- Daniel, a registered tax agent, is considering switching over to a cloud based accounting software. - He calls a provider to ask questions about where they store their data, who owns and can access it, and their approach to data back up.
-He also asks about their level of customer service and support. - Daniel is satisfied he has found a good provider and signs up. - In this scenario, Daniel did not ask the service provider any questions about privacy, and what would happen in the unfortunate event of a breach. - If in doubt, Daniel should seek advice from the Office of Australian Information Commissioner.
+- Oliver a registered tax agent owns a small practice and is considering switching over to a cloud-based accounting software. - He does some research online, and chats to friends and colleagues in the profession about choosing the software. - Based on recommendations and his research, Oliver selects a service provider and checks their pricing plans. - He calls the company to ask questions about where they store their data, who owns it and can access it, and their approach to data back up.
+He also asks about their level of customer service and support, and thinks this meets his needs well. - Oliver is satisfied he has found a good provider and signs up.